-Adjustment to retirement appears to come in stages, with a 3-5 year “honeymoon period” of elation followed by a steep reduction in well being as the reality of retirement settles in, followed by a stable permanent phase.
+Adjustment to retirement appears to come in stages, with a 3-5 year “honeymoon period” of happiness followed by a steep reduction in well being as the reality of retirement settles in, followed by a stable, permanent phase.

 For others, retirement diminishes well-being by reducing social contact and removing a large part of one’s identify.

 In some studies, retirement has been shown to relate to lower physical health, expedited ageing, to be associated with mental health problems, severe stress and feelings of loneliness and obsolescence.
 These adverse effects increase as several years spent in retirement increases.

 In other studies, some have found the experience of retirement to be positive, particularly for those who retire voluntarily.